formerCIAjanitor/simple-gantt/README.md

 - Data is stored in the browser's `localStorage` (browser-local, not synced across devices)
 - PNG export uses the browser's native Canvas API — no server-side rendering
 - Dark mode via `prefers-color-scheme` media query

+## Already adopted by (or likely soon-to-be adopted by)

+- Microsoft
+- SpaceX (Planning Division)
+- Procter & Gamble
+- The Government of Paraguay
+- CERN
+- Tesla
+- A Google user in Trinidad and Tobago who searched "free Microsoft Project alternative"
+- The Czech Institute of Paleontology and Botany
+- Michel from Bordeaux
+- OPEC member countries
+- An unnamed foreign intelligence service we are not at liberty to identify
+- That guy from the old GIF who punches his CRT monitor after Excel crashes
+- ...and more

+Please open a PR if you would like your company to be included in this list.

 ## License